The National High School Mooting Competition at a glance

 - It is preferred for team participants to be considering law as a career, or the study of law within a combined degree program.

-- The best eight teams nationally, as determined by the judges, will be invited to participate in the Grand Finals at Bond University.
+- The best ten teams nationally, as determined by the judges, will be invited to participate in the Grand Finals at Bond University.
+(N.B.
+Depending on the quality of the moots there may be more or less than ten teams.)

 Frequently asked questions